vmmc2/Senbonzakura/README.md

 ## Doubts
 * Why is a call to a procedure considered to be a valid statement but a call to a function is not?
+* What does the following statement means exactly?
+  * "The compiler may also read in interface files that describe external code to be used by the program."
+* It is not clear to me how the interaction between ```.eta``` and ```.eti``` files actually happen.
+* It is not clear to me how the interaction between the Eta language happens with I/O and conversion functionalities.
 * What exactly is undefined behavior?
 How should we approach the usage of a variable that has not been initialized?
 Need to see examples from other programming languages like C, C++, Python, Java.
 * It would be cool to detect the use of uninitialized variables and, then, maybe throw a warning or an error during the compilation phase.
 * Honestly, I got a little confused about the following statement declared within the Eta programming language specification: "All global variables in scope may have their value changed by assignments in functions".
 Does this mean that everytime that I want to change the value of a global variable I must call a specific function that does that for me?